FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 5th February 2016.md

 Monday and it was his intention to travel to England to the funeral to

-represent the people of Limerick.---
+represent the people of Limerick.
+---
 2

 Councillor Leddin pointed out that he had been Mayor of Limerick City when